Denver home prices are skyrocketing, but just 30-60 minutes outside the city they drop by half or more. Find out where to buy a home in Colorado.

-What’s the cost of renting versus buying a home in Denver, in 2019?
+What’s the cost of renting versus buying a home in Denver, in 2021?
 This is a common question among Denver-area renters who are considering the purchase of a home.
 And we have a fully updated rent-versus-buy analysis that could help you answer this question.

-Renting vs. Buying a Home in Denver: 2019 Update
+Renting vs. Buying a Home in Denver: 2021 Update

-Earlier this month, the real estate information company Zillow published a housing study that compared the costs of renting and buying in Denver, Colorado, as well as other cities across the country.
+Recently, the real estate information company Zillow published a housing study that compared the costs of renting and buying in Denver, Colorado, as well as other cities across the country.

 Their in-depth analysis showed that renters in Denver could buy a house without increasing their monthly housing costs.
 In some cases, the monthly housing costs could actually decrease after buying, depending on the situation.

-Here’s a breakdown of the renting-versus-buying cost comparison for 2019:
+Here’s a breakdown of the renting-versus-buying cost comparison for 2021:

-- The median home price in the city was around $422,400, during the same month.
+- The median home price in the city was around $484,264, during the same month.

-- If we assume a down payment of 10%, which is a common range, that would give us a loan amount of $380,160.
+- If we assume a down payment of 10%, which is a common range, that would give us a loan amount of $435,838.

 According to Zillow’s Chief Economist, Dr. Svenja Gudell: “Renters hesitant to enter the home buying market for fear of not being able to find an affordable home should be encouraged to discover they may have more options than they thought.”

-Of course, this scenario just looks at the financial factors relating to renting or buying a home in Denver, during 2019.
+Of course, this scenario just looks at the financial factors relating to renting or buying a home in Denver, during 2021.
 There are other things to consider as well, including home maintenance, lifestyle, amenities, and how long you plan to stay in the house.
 But when it comes to monthly housing costs, buying can be cheaper than renting in Denver.

 Minimizing Your Down Payment

 Down payments play a big role here as well.
 When considering the rent-versus-buy question, you have to look beyond the monthly costs.
-Home buyers usually encounter upfront costs as well, and the down payment can be the most significant.
+Homebuyers usually encounter upfront costs as well, and the down payment can be the most significant.

 That’s not always true.
 In fact, modern mortgage programs allow for down payments as low as 3% of the purchase price, in some cases.
 Military members who are eligible for VA financing can buy with nothing down.

 Additionally, the down payment funds could be provided by a third party, such as a family member or close friend.
 This is known as a down payment gift.

-The bottom line is that renters who compare the costs of renting and buying a house in Denver in 2019 might be surprised by what they find.
+The bottom line is that renters who compare the costs of renting and buying a house in Denver in 2021 might be surprised by what they find.
 In many cases, the monthly costs of owning a home can be equal to — or even less than — renting a place.